Findshibby/marketing_burn_december/README.md

 good day,

-In order to generate additional funds for marketing, we decided to sell 10% of our company tokens and to burn 10%.
+In order to generate additional funds for marketing, we decided to sell 10% of our company tokens and to burn 10% within the next week.

 We do this in small steps that put minimal load on our chart.
 And the same amount that we use as a find we will burn permanently.